stephen-gabriele/btc-portfolio/README.md

 - Removing addresses
 - Wallet syncing
 - Create a generic button components with shared styling
+- Link Hash to block on chain for easy access

 1. **Scope out the work to be completed:**